 I also learned that you don't need a gigantic lense and all the camo gear to come away with some really interesting images.
 I definitely felt pretty out-gunned kit-wise trying to balance my relatively lightweight DSLR on the fence posts of the lookout points!

 UPDATE!
 AUGUST 2019: I'm absolutely delighted to receive the silver award in the Creative Imagery category of Bird Photographer of the Year 2019 for one of my images, "Air Traffic Control".
 I spent a wonderful day at Birdfair, Rutland Water, where I received my award.
 Many thanks to the organisers of the competition for putting on such a good event and making me feel so welcome.
-I've now had a chance to look through the accompanying book and the standard of photography is amazing - I can't believe I'm among them!
+I've now had a chance to look through the accompanying book and the standard of photography is amazingly high - I am delighted to be among them!
 Well done to all the winners and I'm definitely inspired to try more!

 I was inspired to try this project having see Xavi Bou's amazing images in National Geographic magazine.
 He calls his project "Ornitografías" and asks the question "If birds left tracks in the sky, what would they look like?"